sancarlim/decentralizedAI_dermatology/README.md

 ### Federated learning pipeline

 A federated learning system needs two parts
-1. Server.
+1. **Server**.
 The server hosts the aggregation logic and makes sure all the devices have the latest and updated model parameters.
-2. Client.
+2. **Client**.
 The clients (devices or silos - hospitals in our specific use case) have a local model running on the local data.

 In our use case, we will be following the below steps.
 1. We will build a melanoma classifier based on EfficientNetB2 using ISIC 2020 Dataset.